 To test and demonstrate the applicability of KM-GAP, we applied KM-GAP to three different processes: water condensation (Sect.
 3.1), evaporation kinetics of organics (Sect.
 3.2), and particle shrinkage due to chemical reactions (Sect.
 3.3).
+In this study the coupled differential equations were solved in Matlab software with an ordinary differential equation solver (ode23tb), which integrates a system of differential equations using second and third order Runge-Kutta formulas.
+The computational costs for one simulation were less than one minute on a standard desktop computer.
 In each simulation the KM-GAP results are compared to experimental data available in the literature.